soerinvannieuwland/CheckboxSetSelector/README.md

 This widget lets you use a list of checkboxes for your Reference Set, plain and simple.
 It supports multiple display attributes and looks the same as the Reference Set Selector.

+## Contributing

+For more information on contributing to this repository visit [Contributing to a GitHub repository](https://world.mendix.com/display/howto50/Contributing+to+a+GitHub+repository)!

 ## Typical usage scenario

 Quickly setting/adjusting a reference set, without having to go through popups and buttons.